 Undergraduate research experiences are available with professors throughout the School of Chemistry and Material Sciences and are highly encouraged.
 These opportunities enable you to practice real-world lab application of the information you are currently studying.
 Cooperative education is also highly recommended to gain work experience outside of RIT, though co-op is not required for graduation.
 Academic advisors and the Office of Career Services and Cooperative Education are available to assist in helping you identify and apply for co-op positions.

 Nature of work

 Employment opportunities for biochemistry graduates exist in the chemical, pharmaceutical, agricultural, forensic, and rapidly expanding biotechnological fields.
 Graduates also are well-prepared to enter advanced degree programs in biochemistry, medicine, pharmacy, dentistry, and veterinary medicine.

 Biochemistry students who graduate with a BS degree are qualified for positions working at the bench in the pharmaceutical industry, medical research organizations, and environmental quality labs.
 According to the profile for biochemists in the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook, many biochemistry students progress to earn more advanced degrees, sometimes combining their technical expertise with a law degree or an MBA to forge a new career path.
 Biochemists need a doctorate to work in independent research and development positions.
-Most holders of doctorate degreed begin their careers in temporary postdoctoral research positions.
+Most holders of doctorate degrees begin their careers in temporary postdoctoral research positions.
 During their postdoctoral appointments, they work with experienced scientists, as they continue to learn about their specialties or develop a broader understanding of related areas of research.
 Postdoctoral positions frequently offer the opportunity to publish research findings.
 A solid record of published research is essential to get a permanent position doing basic research, especially for those seeking a permanent college or university faculty position.
 A significant number of our graduates have gone on to accept faculty appointments at numerous universities.